yeyushengfan258/Win10OS-kde/sddm/README.md

-Tencent sddm theme for KDE Plasma desktop.
+We10XOSWT sddm theme for KDE Plasma desktop.

 ## Installation